Felix Cartal: 2006–2010: Skeleton and Popular Music

-2011–12: Different Faces
+2011–2012: Different Faces

-In March 2011, Deitcher released a single titled The Joker via Dim Mak Records.
-The song became one of Deitcher's most notable work and was played in the live sets by notable DJs such as Benny Benassi, Laidback Luke and Diplo.
-After extensive touring, Deitcher started working on his sophomore album which featured several guest vocalists and focused more on catchy melodies, yet still retained his trademark aggressive sound.
+In March 2011, Cartal released a single titled The Joker via Dim Mak Records.
+The song became one of Cartal's most notable work and was played in the live sets by notable DJs such as Benny Benassi, Laidback Luke and Diplo.
+After extensive touring, Cartal started working on his sophomore album which featured several guest vocalists and focused more on catchy melodies, yet still retained his trademark aggressive sound.
 His second album, Different Faces was released on March 27, 2012, and featured the singles Don't Turn on the Lights featuring Polina Goudieva, "Domo", "Black to White" featuring Miss Palmer, and H.U.N.T featuring Sebastien Grainger.
 Different Faces debuted on the iTunes Top 10 Electronic chart in North America.

-Continuing his success, Deitcher started a biweekly podcast entitled The Weekend Workout, a one-hour mix showcasing new electronic dance music including unreleased Deitcher tracks.
+Continuing his success, Cartal started a biweekly podcast entitled The Weekend Workout, a one-hour mix showcasing new electronic dance music including unreleased Cartal tracks.
 Starting in June 2012, it became a weekly mix broadcast worldwide on SiriusXM and available for free download on iTunes and SoundCloud.
 On July 25, 2012, a music video for Higher featuring New Ivory was released online.

-On August 14, 2012, Deitcher released the final single for Different Faces, Tonight featuring Maja Ivarsson of The Sounds, accompanied by an EP featuring remixes by Autoerotique, Botnek, and others.
-On December 4, 2012, Deitcher released single No Sleep featuring Natalie Angiuli.
+On August 14, 2012, Cartal released the final single for Different Faces, Tonight featuring Maja Ivarsson of The Sounds, accompanied by an EP featuring remixes by Autoerotique, Botnek, and others.
+On December 4, 2012, Cartal released single No Sleep featuring Natalie Angiuli.
 On December 20, 2012, Lullaby featuring Natalie Angiuli was released as a free download for the B-side to the recently released single No Sleep.

-2013–15: Past Present Felix
+2013–2015: Past Present Felix

-Constantly touring North America and Europe, Deitcher released remixes for Zedd and The Bloody Beetroots.
+Constantly touring North America and Europe, Cartal released remixes for Zedd and The Bloody Beetroots.
 On January 22, 2013, he released a single titled The Alarm with Autoerotique.

-Collaborating with Clockwork, Deitcher released the single The Fire featuring Madame Buttons.
+Collaborating with Clockwork, Cartal released the single The Fire featuring Madame Buttons.
 He also produced a song for K.Flay titled Hail Mary featuring Danny Brown.
-On July 2, 2013, Deitcher released Young Love (featuring Koko LaRoo) as the first single from his four-track EP titled Past Present Felix.
+On July 2, 2013, Cartal released Young Love (featuring Koko LaRoo) as the first single from his four-track EP titled Past Present Felix.
 On July 25, 2013, the music video for Young Love was released online.
 Past Present Felix was released August 6, 2013.

 A 16-date headlining North American tour was announced in support of Past Present Felix through September and October 2013.

 December 3, 2013 saw the release of New Scene featuring Ofelia as the final single from Past Present Felix.
 Following the release of the single, the music video premiered December 19, 2013, on MTVu.
-After a successful tour, Deitcher released a three-song EP entitled Credits, featuring the lead single Ready for Love featuring Chloe Angelides, on April 29, 2014.
+After a successful tour, Cartal released a three-song EP entitled Credits, featuring the lead single Ready for Love featuring Chloe Angelides, on April 29, 2014.